eclipse/lsp4jakarta/DEVELOPING.md

 ## Project setup in the Eclipse IDE

-The following are instructions to set up your Eclipse IDE workspace.
+The following instructions explain how to set up your Eclipse IDE workspace.

 1. Clone this repository onto your local machine